gdpelican/discourse/plugins/edgeryders-multisite/README.md

-# EdgerydersCommunities
+# EdgerydersMultisite

-EdgerydersCommunities is a plugin for ...
+EdgerydersMultisite is a plugin for ...

 ## Installation

-Follow [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) how-to from the official Discourse Meta, using `git clone https://github.com/damingo/edgeryders-communities.git` as the plugin command.
+Follow [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) how-to from the official Discourse Meta, using `git clone https://github.com/damingo/edgeryders-multisite.git` as the plugin command.

 ## Usage